 - Add the noodles and the bok choy, cover, and cook until noodles are tender, about 7 minutes.

-- Place the miso and wasabi in a bowl and add about 1/2 cup of the soup broth.
-Stir or whisk until there are no lumps.
-Add miso to the soup and heat through but do not boil.
+- Place the miso and wasabi in a bowl and add about 1/2 cup of the hot soup broth.
+Stir or whisk until there are no lumps and then add it back to the pot and heat through but do not boil.
 Taste and add more miso or wasabi as needed.

 A little sesame oil gives the broth a richer flavor, but if using it is not an option, cook the garlic and ginger in a teaspoon or two of water instead.